RobertKirby2022/flexbox-landing-page/README.md

 # flexbox-landing-page
-This project was created to practice flexbox skills.
+This project was created to practice HTML and CSS.